 Our Story

-We’re two first-year public school teachers in Tennessee.
-We met this year—one teaching middle school social studies, the other high school Geometry for English New Language learners—and immediately found common ground in our students, our shared frustrations, and our stubborn hope that public education can still be a force for good.
+We’re two public school teachers in Tennessee.
+We met last year during our first year teaching, one teaching middle school social studies, the other high school Geometry for English New Language learners.
+We immediately found common ground in our students, our shared frustrations, and our stubborn hope that public education can still be a force for good.

 Teaching has been everything we expected and nothing like we imagined.
-It’s exhausting and beautiful.
-Chaotic and grounding.
+It’s exhausting and beautiful while chaotic and grounding.
 And no matter how prepared we thought we were, nothing quite readied us for the emotional weight of watching policy decisions made far above our heads affect the kids sitting right in front of us.

-In April, the Tennessee State Senate passed SB0836—a bill that would ban undocumented children from accessing public school.
-The language is quiet.
-The intention is not.
+In April of 2025, the Tennessee State Senate passed SB0836 which would allow school districts to ban undocumented children from accessing public schools.
 We knew we couldn’t sit with that and do nothing.

 So we started Pedals for Pencils.
-It began as a wild idea between two exhausted teachers who also really like to bike.
-But it quickly became something more—a way to protest what’s happening in our state, raise awareness beyond our own classrooms, and raise money for the things our students need most.
-We’re asking for $500 each to fund our classrooms next year.
-Any funds beyond that will go directly to organizations in Tennessee supporting immigrant families and fighting legislation like SB836.
+It began as a wild idea between two exhausted first-year teachers who also really like to bike.
+But it quickly became something more: a way to protest what’s happening in our state, raise awareness beyond our own classrooms, and raise money for the things our students need most.
+Last year, we were able to raise over $15,000, and distributed that money to teachers serving migrant students in Nashville and Chattanooga, as well as organizations here in Tennessee (La Paz Chattanooga and TIRRC) that support migrant communities.
+More recently, we’ve brought this momentum home as we host our Pedals for Pencils Community Ride on May 16th here in Chattanooga as a way to bike, connect, and stand up for public schools and immigrant students in Tennessee.

-This summer, we’ll be biking over 300 miles across Vermont.
 One pedal at a time, we’re pushing back against silence, exclusion, and the steady dismantling of the public school system.
-Thanks for riding with us.
+Thank you for riding with us.

 Meet Grace

 Grace co-founded Pedals for Pencils as a way to fight back against legislation like SB0836 and raise funds for classrooms that deserve so much more.
-She’s biking over 300 miles this summer and 30,000 feet of elevation to make noise, build solidarity, and protect the right to public education—for every student.
+She’s biked over 300 miles last summer and 30,000 feet of elevation to make noise, build solidarity, and protect the right to public education for every student.

 Meet Kate